María Vengoechea: Early life

 María Alejandra was born on in Cartagena de Indias, Bolívar, although as a child her family settled in the city of Barranquilla, Atlántico where her father is from.
 She studied law at the University of the North in Barranquilla.
 In addition to Spanish, she is fluent in English.

 Pageantry

 Señorita Atlántico 2018-2019

 Vengoechea competed for the title Señorita Atlántico in her regional, being the winner.

 Señorita Colombia 2018-2019

 On November 12, 2018, the final of Señorita Colombia was held in the city of Cartagena de Indias, where María Alejandra achieved the title of Primera Princesa, with Gabriela Tafur being the winner of the contest.

 Miss International 2019

-Later, in June 2019, she was officially designated as Miss Colombia International to represent the nation in the Miss International 2019 beauty pageant to be held in November of that same year, after the resignation of Laura Olascuaga (Virreina Nacional) to her title.
+Later, in June 2019, she was officially designated as Miss Colombia International to represent the nation in the Miss International 2019 beauty pageant to be held in November of that same year, after the resignation of Laura Olascuaga (Virreina Nacional) from her title.

 On November 12, 2019, at the Municipal Hall of the Tokyo Dome, Tokyo, Japan, the final of Miss International was held, where candidates from 82 countries competed for the title.
 At the end of the event, Vengoechea obtained the position of 3rd runner-up.